 Use an individual device meter

 Basically these device meters read in real time how much a particular device is consuming.
-For the most accurate read, leave the device plugged in for a week to get a good scope of energy consumption, and to figure out whether its stated energy consumption is accurate at all.
+For the most accurate read, leave the device plugged in for a week to get a good scope of energy usage, and to figure out whether its stated energy usage is accurate at all.

 - For example, you might find that a fridge is labelled at 400kWh for the year, but in that particular week the meter says it consumes 10kWh, which is far out of the scope of what was stated on the sticker.